-Bumble bees are the primary pollinator for tomatoes, and you will need to attract them if you do not want to pollinate your plants by hand to ensure a good harvest.
-To bring the bees plant zinnia, hyssop, portulaca and other flowers near your tomato plants.
+Bumble bees are the primary pollinators of tomatoes, and you will need to attract them if you do not want to pollinate your plants by hand to ensure a good harvest.
+To bring the bees, plant zinnia, hyssop, portulaca and other flowers near your tomato plants.

 Pest and Disease Prevention and Solutions

 Tomatoes are susceptible to several fungal diseases.
 Here are a few steps you can take to prevent your plants from becoming infected: